 The mitre was a turban of fine linen, furnished in front with a plate of pure gold, bearing the inscription we have mentioned.
-In chap. xxxix. this ornament is called \(\), nezer, from a root signifying "to separate;" hence it denotes a crown, as a mark of separation or distinction.
+In chapter xxxix. this ornament is called not, nezer, from a root signifying 'to separate;' hence it denotes a crown, as a mark of separation or distinction.

 It was formerly the custom in Royal Arch Chapters for the Third Principal to wear a mitre of this description, and also a similar head-plate, as well as the breast-plate ordained to be worn by the High Priest.
-These two ornaments-the head-piece and breast-plate, as worn by that officer in the Mount Sion Chapter (the oldest in London),-are now in the possession of a Past Principal; their use, as well as that of some other regalia, has been discontinued.
+These two ornaments-the head-piece and breast-plate, as worn by that officer in the Mount Sion Chapter (the oldest in London)-are now in possession of a Past Principal; their use, as well as of some other regalia, has been discontinued.
+Prior to 1833, the High Priest was the First Principal of a Royal Arch Chapter, and is still according to the American working.